How to Audit Your Online Presence

 The idea of auditing your online presence feels overwhelming.
 Your digital footprint is so big that just getting started feels intimidating.
 But it doesn’t have to be.
 Here’s a simple place to start: Google yourself.

 Open an internet browser, and in the search bar, type your name inside of quotation marks, like this “your name”.
 The results will show you everywhere that your name comes up on the internet.
 The reason quotes are used is to inform the search engine that you’d like the results to be an exact match to what you’ve written.
+This technique is commonly used in SEO digital marketing, so if you know any other SEO tricks, these can come in handy.

 If you have a common name, try adding identifying information to your search.
 Think about how your potential clients would find you.
 Here are a few ideas to get you started: